How is my evidence verified?

 Who can verify evidence for you?

-Training and experience evidence must be verified by someone in a medical supervisory position who:
+Training and experience evidence must be verified by someone in a medical supervisory, such as a consultant, position who:

 - works at the hospital where the training or experience took place